-The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned a status (Map 12).
+The WFD status of the coastal water body, within which the shellfish area is situated, is 'high' and therefore satisfactory (Map 12).

 Shellfish Flesh Monitoring Programme

 Shellfish flesh classifications (carried out under the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) Regulations, 1996 (S.I.
 No. 147 of 1996), as amended by the European Communities (Live Bivalve Molluscs) (Health Conditions for Production and Placing on the Market) (Amendment) Regulations, 2000 (S.I.
 No. 390 of 2000)) indicate faecal contamination in shellfish flesh.
 Sampling is carried out by the Sea Fisheries Protection Authority (SFPA) on at least a monthly basis.